RECAP improves the experience of using PACER, the online public access system for the U.S. federal courts.

 Created in 2009, RECAP is a free extension from Free Law Project and the Center for Information Technology Policy at Princeton that improves the experience of using PACER, the online public access system for the U.S. federal courts.

 RECAP has two main features.
-First, when you purchase an item on PACER, RECAP anonymously uploads that item to the RECAP Archive hosted at https://www.courtlistener.com/recap/ where it can be downloaded for free by others.
+First, when you purchase an item on PACER, RECAP anonymously uploads that item to the RECAP Archive hosted at https://www.courtlistener.com/recap/ where it can be searched or downloaded for free by others.

 Second, before you purchase an item that is in our collection, a link will be provided for you — right inside PACER — to get it for free.
 Any of the millions of items that have been uploaded so far are already available to you for free.